Apache Spark on Microsoft Azure HDInsight

 - Set the Wait Time (ms), the time that Alteryx waits for execution requests to complete.
 Operations that take longer than the set wait time result in a time out error.
 The default is 60,000 ms, or 1 minute.

-- Click (+ icon) to add another row to the configuration options table.
+- Select the + icon to add another row to the configuration options table.

-- Click (save icon) to save the current advanced settings as a JSON file.
+- Select the save icon to save the current advanced settings as a JSON file.
 The file can then be loaded into the advanced settings of another connection.

-- Click (open icon) to load a JSON file into the configuration options table.
+- Select the open icon to load a JSON file into the configuration options table.